US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 At Zbao Logistics, our team specializes in compliant China-to-USA freight with a focus on helping Amazon FBA sellers and B2B importers navigate exactly these challenges:

-- Amazon FBA head-haul services: compliant ocean and air freight from China with formal ACE entry management and customs broker coordination
+- Amazon FBA head-haul services: compliant ocean and air freight from China with formal ACE entry management

-- Customs bond review: assessment of your current bond sufficiency against 2026 tariff levels with upgrade recommendations
+- Customs bond review: assessment of your current bond sufficiency against 2026 tariff levels

-- Landed cost modeling: updated total duty calculation incorporating MFN, Section 301, Section 122, and applicable AD/CVD for your specific HTS codes
+- Landed cost modeling: updated total duty calculation incorporating MFN, Section 301, Section 122, and applicable AD/CVD

 The importers who thrive in 2026 will be those who treat customs compliance not as a line item to minimize, but as a strategic capability to build.
 Zbao Logistics is here to help you build it.